Integrating anthroposophic therapies can reduce patient suffering and improve long-term prospects in cancer care

 A cancer diagnosis is a difficult, fear-inducing prospect for any patient.
-Fortunately, there are many treatment options for cancer, including chemotherapy, radiation therapy, surgery to remove tumours, and others.
+Fortunately, there are many treatment options for cancer, including chemotherapy, immunotherapy, radiation therapy and surgery.

 Unfortunately, managing cancer means coping with not only the disease, but also its side-effects – many of which may be caused by the treatments themselves.
 These include cancer-related fatigue (CRF), weight loss, insomnia and other sleep difficulties, cognitive dysfunction, and distress.

-The anthroposophic approach to cancer care is integrative, using both traditional treatments such as chemotherapy in conjunction with anthroposophic treatments designed to ease the patient’s suffering and address the damaging emotional and spiritual impact of the cancer.
+The anthroposophic approach to cancer care is integrative, using both conventional treatments such as chemotherapy in conjunction with anthroposophic treatments designed to ease the patient’s suffering and address the damaging emotional and spiritual impact of the cancer.

 The IVAA believes that integrative approaches to cancer care can alleviate suffering and improve health outcomes.
 In particular, use of Viscum album extracts are a promising therapy.
 IVAA therefore calls on policy makers to:

 Encourage integration of anthroposophic therapies in cancer care

 Encourage more widespread use of Viscum album extract to improve quality of life during cancer care